catanadj/taskwarrior-jot/documentation/nautical.md

 When `jot 42` is used, Jot opens the chain note if the task has a chain and the task note otherwise.

-For recurring-task completion, keep Nautical hooks enabled when completing through Jot so Nautical can create the next occurrence.